-- First frame of content
+- · First frame of content

 - First frame of intermission

 - First frame of end credits

 - First frame of end credits on black

 - Last frame of content

 Show control events or cues are required for the theater system operator to pre-program the timing of show control events.
-Such events or cues may indicate events such as the beginning of the title, beginning of the intermission, beginning of the credits, and the end of the feature.
-The events or cues will normally be placed into the Digital Cinema Composition Playlist, as defined in Section 5 PACKAGING.
+Such events or cues may indicate events such as the beginning of the title, beginning of the intermission, beginning of the as defined in Section d of the feature.
+The eon 5.
+Packaging. events or cues will i normally be plac ed into the Digita i Cinema Composii 10n 1